stackhpc/ansible-slurm-appliance/ansible/roles/rebuild/README.md

 - `rebuild_dryrun`: Optional bool.
 If `true` it will echo commands instead of issuing them.
 Default `false`.
 - `rebuild_reason`: Optional string.
 A message to show in e.g. `sinfo` describing the reason for the rebuild.
-Default `update`.
+Default `update`. **NB:** If passing this via extravars, you will need to use [JSON format](https://docs.ansible.com/projects/ansible/latest/playbook_guide/playbooks_variables.html#json-string-format) if the string contains spaces, quotes or other special characters.
 - `rebuild_nextstate`: Optional string, `RESUME` (default), `DOWN` or the empty string.
   The state rebuilt nodes should go to when a rebuild completes successfully.
 Note the empty string will provide scontrol's default `nextstate=UNDRAIN` option, but